bo-yang/bo-yang.github.io/_posts/2015-08-20-linux-system-log-2.md

 The local facilities can be used for redirecting/filtering the log of your own programs.
 For example, given a program `foo`, if you want to log all the non-critical messages in `/var/log/foo.log`, and make the critical logs go to system log file `/var/log/messages`, you can use the following config file

-    # use facility local1 for capwap_brain & connection_monitor logs
+    # use facility local1 for foo logs
     local1.debug;local1.info;local1.notice;local1.warn   -/var/log/foo.log
     local1.panic;local1.alert;local1.crit;local1.err   -/var/log/messages
     *.*;local1.none   /var/log/messages